isc-projects/kea/doc/sphinx/arm/admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Usually the PostgreSQL database client library is built with the OpenSSL
-support but in the case it was not Kea can be configured to handle this
+support but Kea can be configured to handle the case where it is not
-case:
+supported:

 .. code-block:: console

    $ ./configure [other-options] --disable-pgsql-ssl

 .. _cql-database: